MAPLELEAF3659/booking-web-crawler/README.md

 ### BookingData

 The BookingData object represents a hotel's core information, rating summary, and reviews.
-It has the following fields:

 Fields: